Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Measurement protocol

-From such a measurement, the dynamical (anti\nobreakdash-)commutator of the observables $\hat{A}$ and $\hat{B}$ can readily be reconstructed by means of \cref{eq:qudit_dynamical_correlations}.
-Thereby, the same circuit allows one to measure either the real or the imaginary part of the dynamical correlation function simply by preparing the ancillary qubit in a different initial state.
+Therefore, the same circuit allows one to measure either the real or the imaginary part of the dynamical correlation function simply by preparing the ancillary qubit in a different initial state.

-A quantity of practical importance is the variance of the dynamical correlation function in \cref{eq:qudit_dynamical_correlations}, as it determines the number of measurements that need to be performed on the quantum device to obtain $C^{\pm}_{A B}$ with sufficient precision.
-In \cref{app:variance}, we derive the result
+A quantity of practical importance is the variance of the estimator for the dynamical correlation function in \cref{eq:qudit_dynamical_correlations}, as it determines the number of measurements that need to be performed on the quantum device to obtain $C^{\pm}_{A B}$ with sufficient precision.